DLR-RM/stable-baselines3/docs/guide/examples.md

 :::

 You can define a custom callback function that will be called inside the agent.
-This could be useful when you want to monitor training, for instance display live learning curves in Tensorboard or save the best agent.
+This could be useful when you want to monitor training, for instance, display live learning curves in TensorBoard or save the best agent.
 If your callback returns False, training is aborted early.

 ```{image} ../_static/img/colab-badge.svg